 12 double / twin en-suite rooms (extra beds and cots available).
 One room has good wheelchair access.
 Four double / twin rooms (in the older part of the house) can be booked as made-up rooms or sleeping bag accommodation.
 These rooms and all have a hand basin and share two bathrooms.
 Sitting room with TV and a spacious kitchen.
 Dining area (high chairs available).
 Access to a computer with Internet.
 Laundry facilities.

 Breakfast included.
 Dinner available during the summer season if pre-booked.
-Access to a large and well equipped kitchen.
+Basic cooking facilities in the living room.
 The nearest supermarket is in village Vík í Mýrdal (16 km / 10 mi).
 Various diners and restaurants in the area.

 Service and recreation